RevitaAI/revitaai.github.io/faq-TEACHER-TOC.md

 ____________________________________________________________________________

-### Can I add stories to group library and hide them from the students for later?
+### Can I hide stories from the students for later?

 1. When sharing a story from Private Library: Click _Share hidden_